Albert0i/RU204/tragedyM.md

 ### III.
 Temptation
 On crafting any new systems, it is more desirous to do on Oracle.
 As one might expect there's no point to do it on DB2/400 which is doomed to dead.
 It's true but there is a catch, provided that new systems do not write to files on legacy systems, read operations are enabled by one direction data sychronizing utility, ie. [OGG](https://www.oracle.com/uk/integration/goldengate/).

-In this case, a Web Service or API Gateway is setup to facilitate the situation lest dual update incurred.
-Even on the same platform, it's not good practice to tread on properties of other projects.
-An API Gateway slows down project development at the beginning but will catch up at last.
+In this case, Web Service or API Gateway will be created to facilitate this awkward situation lest dual write incurred.
+It's not good a practice to tread on files of other system even residing on the same database.
+An API Gateway slows project development at the beginning but will catch up soon.

-Applications call on API Gateway don't need to know which by which database.
-In addition, API Gateway can opt which database to CRUD and perform dual update for a limited time.
+Applications call API Gateway and don't need to know which by which database used.
+In addition, API Gateway can opt database to read from or write to or perform a dual update.

 ### IV.
 Tragedy